Script Coverage

 • Script Coverage is an evaluation of a screenplay in terms of its craft and its potential to become a successful movie for a specific production company or agency in the entertainment industry.

 • Script Coverage reports are written by Readers/Story Analysts in these companies and they are not shared with other companies.
-They are proprietary material and do not come from a general database that all the major players in Hollywood draw from.
+They are proprietary material and do not come from a general database (like Coverfly) that all the major players in Hollywood draw from.
 Each coverage report is specific to its company.

 • Script Coverage reports are not used nearly as often in the industry any more as a result of shrinking development budgets.